ZiadJ/knockoutjs-reactor/README.md

     };

     this.data = ko.observable().reactTo(this.params, function (params, trigger) {
-        if (trigger != params.showSearch) { // Ignore changes in showSearch.
-            params = ko.toJS(params); // unwrap observables.
+        if (trigger != params.showSearch) { // We do not want to react to changes in showSearch. params = ko.toJS(params); // unwrap observables.
             var result = getDataFromCache(params); // Read from cache.
             if (result) {